Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/README.md

 # rehabilitation-robotic-for-arm
-This project is a simulator for a upper-limb rehabilitation robot covering the arm, forearm, hand, and fingers.
-By analyzing video of the user’s hand, it estimates the intended movement.
-If the user's applied force is insufficient, the robot increases its force to assist in completing the desired motion.
+This project is a simulator for an upper-limb rehabilitation robot covering the arm, forearm, hand, and fingers.
+The system evaluates the user's motion intent through two completely distinct approaches (hand video analysis or EMG muscle signal processing).
+If the force applied by the user is insufficient to complete the movement, the robot increases its assistive force to complete the intended motion.
-# Hand Rehabilitation Exoskeleton Simulator (Assist-As-Needed)
+# Assist-As-Needed Rehabilitation Exoskeleton Simulator
-The objective of this project is to develop an intelligent simulator for a hand and arm rehabilitation exoskeleton.
-Since physical hardware equipment was not available during this phase of the project, the system has been designed so that the user's Motion Intent is detected directly through video camera frames and computer vision algorithms.
+Assist-As-Needed Rehabilitation Exoskeleton Simulator The goal of this project is to develop an intelligent simulator for an arm and hand exoskeleton.
+Since physical hardware was unavailable during this phase, the system was designed to detect the user's motion intent through one of the following two perception modules:

+**1-Computer Vision:** Tracking hand joints via camera frames.

+**2-Electromyography (EMG) Signals:** Interpreting EMG data using machine learning models.
+# Project Structure
+To avoid complexity, the project is divided into three separate folders with distinct capabilities:

+`just_hand/`: Controls robot finger movements exclusively through image processing (camera).

+`hand_and_arm/`: Simultaneous control of robot fingers and elbow via image processing.

+`EMG/`: Controls robot finger movements through muscle signal processing (EMG).

 # Assist-As-Needed (AAN) Mechanism
 This project is built upon the AAN (Assist-As-Needed) control strategy.
 The core logic of this rehabilitation robot is as follows: